den-materials/intro-mongoose/readme.md

   });
 ```

-We can find ALL by specifying any `fields` we're filtering for, aka an empty object:
+We can find ALL by specifying no `fields` we want to filter for, which we represent with an empty object:

 ```javascript
 Book.find({}, function(err, books){